 Other members of the Lloyd Thomas crew, meanwhile, are now pursuing claims.
 Crosbie warns that they should be prepared for a long and frustrating process – one that, in his case, eventually ended in victory.

 A version of this story first appeared in the June 2012 issue of The American Legion Magazine.
-To read other stories about the struggle of Vietnam veterans to obtain Agent Orange health care benefits.
-For other stories and information about U.S. veterans and Agent Orange exposure see these other Veterans Voices stories: Brown Water Bungle: Paperwork error excluded hundreds of Vietnam Navy veterans from receiving Agent Orange Benefits; Sailors Adrift: The Lingering Tragedy of Agent Orange and Still Adrift as well as Toxic Legacy: A Brief History of Agent Orange Exposure in Vietnam, and Brown Water Update: VA Partially Addresses Bungle that kept Vietnam Navy Veterans from Receiving Benefits.
+To read more about U.S. veterans and Agent Orange exposure see these other Veterans Voices stories: Brown Water Bungle: Paperwork error excluded hundreds of Vietnam Navy veterans from receiving Agent Orange Benefits; Sailors Adrift: The Lingering Tragedy of Agent Orange and Still Adrift as well as Toxic Legacy: A Brief History of Agent Orange Exposure in Vietnam, and Brown Water Update: VA Partially Addresses Bungle that kept Vietnam Navy Veterans from Receiving Benefits.